MLO-lab/better_uncertainty_calibration/README.md

 ### Logits

 The logits are pretrained from `https://github.com/markus93/NN_calibration/tree/master/logits` and `https://github.com/AmirooR/IntraOrderPreservingCalibration`.
 For quality of life and backup redundancy, we also provide them in [this Google Drive link](https://drive.google.com/drive/folders/10XVg_anBCWmjzjh_Hb-A7GYcgjHLypax?usp=sharing).
+Download the folder `logits` and move it into this repository.

 ### Running the experiments (Figure 1, 3, 5, 6, and 7)